Peaceful protest tactics, demonstrations, and marches can effectively draw attention to animal cruelty issues.

 Street protests and demonstrations are very embarrassing to the perpitrator of the cruelty.
 They are horrified that something they would rather people did not know the details of is being exposed in such a public way.
 Protests and demonstrations outside a shop can put customers off from going in.
 Support can be gathered from other members of the public who previously did not know about the issue.

-To make it more effective, you can combine your protest or demonstration with email, letter, and phone call campaigns, as well as petitions.
-Signatures can be collected on petitions from the public during your street protest.
+To make it more effective, you can combine your protest or demonstration with email, letter, and phone call campaigns, and petitions.
+Signatures can be collected on petitions and for boycott pledges from the public during your street protest.